 Census 2020 -- Make Sure You're Counted!

-You’re probably aware that our nation’s once-every-ten-years census of the entire population returns in April 2020 – and that someone in your household is required, by law, to complete the brief survey.
+You’re probably aware that our nation’s once-every-ten-years census of the entire population returned this month, April 2020 – and that someone in your household is required, by law, to complete the brief survey.

 Do you know why it’s so crucial that every person in Arizona needs to be counted?

 It’s estimated that up to $3,000 per person, per year is at stake for every Arizonan.
-That is more than $20 billion dollars annually that helps support Arizona’s communities, according to a new website launched by the state: https://azcensus2020.gov/
+That is more than $20 billion dollars annually that helps support Arizona’s communities, according to a new website launched by the state: of Arizona

 Your Economic Impact